hao-to/AWS_grocery_v2/README.md

 Original app by [Alejandro Roman Ibanez](https://github.com/AlejandroRomanIbanez), one of my mentors and tutors during this journey.
 Thank you, Alejandro, for your patience, clarity, and the repo that made this deployment possible. 🙏
-The app itself wasn’t modified – just everything around it.
+The app itself wasn’t modified, just everything around it.

 Original repo: [AWS Grocery App by Alejandro](https://github.com/AlejandroRomanIbanez/AWS_grocery)